 Amongst them – and I apologize for using this word, it makes my skin crawl – was what he called the ‘Super Cripple’:

 “This is similar to the stereotype portrayal of black people as having ‘super’ qualities in order to elicit respect from white people.
 Black people are often depicted as having ‘a wonderful sense of rhythm’, or as exceptional athletes.
-With disability. however, the disabled person is assigned super human almost magical abilities.
-Blind people are portrayed as visionaries with a sixth sense or extremely sensitive hearing.
-Alternatively, disabled individuals, especially children, are praised excessively for relatively ordinary achievements.”Professor Colin Barnes, Disabling Imagery and the Media (1992)
+With disability, however, the disabled person is assigned super human almost magical abilities.
+Blind people are portrayed as visionaries with a sixth sense or extremely sensitive hearing.”

-She first appears at the end of Episode 2, ‘Hide and Seek’, but it’s in Episode 3, ‘Echoes’, that we really get to see who Maya is.
-Almost immediately we’re able to contrast her profound deafness (defined as being unable to hear any speech and only very loud sounds) with Clint’s moderate deafness (define as hearing almost no speech when a person is talking at a normal level).
+She first appears at the end of the Hawkeye episode ‘Hide and Seek’ (S1, Ep2), but it’s in ‘Echoes’ (S2, Ep3), that we really get to see who Maya is.
+Almost immediately we’re able to contrast her profound deafness (defined as being unable to hear any speech and only very loud sounds) with Clint’s moderate deafness (defined as hearing almost no speech when a person is talking at a normal level).

 For the first two episodes, this is merely backgrounding to the larger story, but Clint’s cochlea compromise becomes a major part of the story when we meet Echo in earnest.
 The bowsome twosome, Kate Bishop (Hailee Steinfeld) and her reluctant mentor, are held prisoner by the Tracksuit Mafia, a 60s Batman-style theme gang seemingly modeled on the Slav Squat meme.
 (The extent to which this is problematic might have to wait for a different article).